Is a low-carb or keto diet right for you?

 9. Cholesterol abnormalities

-Low-carb and keto diets may actually improve many people’s overall cholesterol measures.
-Specifically, low-carb diets reduce triglycerides (TG), raise HDL (high-density lipoprotein), and improve the size and density of LDL (low-density lipoprotein).38 Changes in these markers may, or may not, all be related to insulin resistance, which is important as a standalone marker as well.
+Low-carb and keto diets may improve many people’s overall cholesterol measures by reducing triglycerides (TG), raising HDL (high-density lipoprotein), and improving the size and density of LDL (low-density lipoprotein).41 Given that high triglycerides and low HDL are often present in those with insulin resistance, improvements in these markers with low-carb diets may reflect improvements in insulin sensitivity.42

-Most recently, the one-year data from Virta Health’s non-randomized trial showed a 24 percent decrease in triglycerides, 18 percent increase in HDL (with an impressive 29 percent decrease in the TG/HDL ratio), 20 percent reduction in small dense LDL, and multiple other beneficial effects.40 And it’s worth noting that, although LDL increased slightly, LDL particles decreased by 5 percent―showing that LDL became larger and less dense ― and the 10-year ASCVD (Atherosclerotic Cardiovascular Disease) risk score improved by 12 percent.
+Published in 2018, the one-year data from Virta Health’s non-randomized trial showed a 24 percent decrease in triglycerides, 18 percent increase in HDL (with an impressive 29 percent decrease in the TG/HDL ratio), 20 percent reduction in small dense LDL, and multiple other beneficial effects.43

-Some individuals see a dramatic rise in LDL and increases in LDL particle size on ketogenic diets.
-It is not clear how often this happens, but is estimated that between 5 and 30% of individuals who use a low-carb diet will respond with higher LDL levels.41 However, whether this is a concern or not is uncertain.
-This is outside the current available evidence, and therefore needs to be an individualized decision made with your healthcare provider.
+Some individuals see a dramatic rise in LDL concentration and increases in LDL particle size on ketogenic diets.
+It is not clear how often this happens, but it is estimated that between 5 and 30% of individuals who eat a low-carb diet will respond with higher LDL levels.44 However, whether this is a concern or not is uncertain.45

 How low to go for cholesterol issues?

-For blood lipid markers, it’s not clear that there is a significant difference between a ketogenic (<20 g net carbs) diet or a low carb (<100 g net carbs) approach as scientific studies have not compared the two approaches.
+For blood lipid markers, it’s not clear that there is a significant difference between a ketogenic (<20 g net carbs) diet or a low-carb (<100 g net carbs) approach because scientific studies have not compared the two.
 It is clear that a low-carb diet can improve these markers and that a ketogenic diet can have a dramatic impact on them.

 Where to start: For more information on addressing cholesterol issues with a keto or low-carb diet, see our guide: